CSS Priority

 }

 2.)
-Defining CSS rule using Class selector
+Defining CSS rule using the Class selector

 .paragraph{